 The Root River Voyagers

 Held in the mornings during the summer, this environmental program is designed for community members ages 9 and up.
 Sessions cover the basics of kayaking, canoeing, and environmental education topics including rain gardens, and water chemistry.

-In the beginning of each school year, the REC, in partnership with Hawthorne Hollow, hosts and educates over 1,500 4th-grade Racine Unified School District students about the Root River watershed.
+In the beginning of each school year, the REC, in partnership with WATERshed, hosts and educates over 1,500 4th-grade Racine Unified School District students about the Root River watershed.

 The REC is a site for annual Make-a-Difference Day activities in late October.
 Participants assist with trash removal from the Root River and surrounding land, yard maintenance, and winterizing the REC facility.